mathesonventures/container_devenv/readme.md

 - NodeJS 8
 - NodeJS 10
 - AWS CLI
-- Kubernetes: kubectl and kops
+- Kubernetes: kubectl, kops and helm
-- Helm
 - Terraform

 The primary vehicle for delivering these dev tools is Docker - each tools is packaged as a Docker image that can be run almost anywhere.
 Additionally the setup scripts for each tool can be applied to other compatible base environments.